 Bad Offenses, Bad QBs, and Straight Up Bad Play

 It seems Jeffery was carnage stemming from a poor Bears QB committee in 2016.
-The insipid trio of Matt Barkley, Brian Hoyer, and Jay Cutler combined for a 3.2 percent TD rate, good enough for 24th among QBs that season.
+The insipid trio of Matt Barkley, Brian Hoyer, and Jay Cutler combined for a 3.2% TD rate, good enough for 24th among QBs that season.
 While Jeffery did miss four games due to a banned substance violation, he was still in the lower end of the league in production when on the field.
-His 4.3 receptions per game ranked 48th, while his 55.3 percent catch rate came in at a disappointing 157th among receivers.
+His 4.3 receptions per game ranked 48th, while his 55.3% catch rate came in at a disappointing 157th among receivers.

-Last season, we saw another four WRs within the top 10 taken at their position who failed to finish in that same elite category.
+In 2017 we saw another four WRs within the top 10 taken at their position who failed to finish in that same elite category.
 Mike Evans is sort of a head-scratcher, as the Bucs' passing offense was ranked fourth in the NFL in 2017.
 He was the top fantasy producer in his offense, yet he ended the season as the WR17 in PPR points.
 Jameis Winston missed three games, but was fairly effective while on the field, ranking within the top 10 in the majority of QB statistical categories.
-Evans seems to have gotten in his own way last season, as his 52.2 percent catch rate was 182nd among pass-catchers.
+Evans seems to have gotten in his own way in 2017, as his 52.2% catch rate was 182nd among pass-catchers.
 Also, despite finishing 11th at his position in targets, he averaged only 4.7 receptions per game.

-If drafting a running back in the first few rounds, which seems trendy for this season, be sure to check out their offensive line.
+If drafting a running back in the first few rounds, which seems on trend for this season, be sure to check out their offensive line.
 It’s tough to produce if the offense can’t get a play off and their quarterback is on the ground.
 Also, targets matter.
 They always matter.

 Wideouts are only as good as the quarterback throwing them the ball, regardless of freakish talent.
 Sure, athletic ability can get them so far, but to count on the numbers expected from an early-round draft pick, the signal-caller under center is certainly a factor.
 Look for solid quarterbacks in respectable offenses.